MostAwesomeDude/construct/docs/transition29.rst

 FieldError was replaced with StreamError (raised when stream returns less than requested amount) and FormatFieldError (raised by FormatField class, for example if building Float from non-float value and struct.pack complains).

+StringError can be raised by most classes, when expected bytes but given unicode value

 BitIntegerError was replaced with IntegerError

+Struct Sequence can raise IndexError and KeyError when dictionaries are missing entries

+RepeatError added

+RawCopyError added